NWChemEx/PluginPlay/_sources/developer/design/module.rst.txt

 ought to have suggested it too...).

 *****************************
-What is the module component?
+What is the Module Component?
 *****************************

 See :ref:`module` for PluginPlay's definition of a module.
 The module component